bullhorn/rest-api-docs/source/includes/_intro.md

 ### JSON

-The REST API f the specifications and conventions of the JavaScript Object Notation (JSON) data format and any related Javascript syntax specifications.
+The REST API follows the specifications and conventions of the JavaScript Object Notation (JSON) data format and any related Javascript syntax specifications.
 For more information, see the following articles:

 *   [http://www.json.org](http://www.json.org)
 *   [http://en.wikipedia.org/wiki/JSON](http://en.wikipedia.org/wiki/JSON)